steadybit/extension-host-windows/README.md

 #### Pre-Release Versions

-Pre-Release versions of the extension contain a test-signed Windows network driver.
+Pre-Release versions of the extension may contain a test-signed Windows network driver.
 The driver is used to execute network attacks and essential to the extension.

 By default, Windows does not load test-signed kernel-mode drivers.
 To allow this several things must be done:
 - Turn off secure boot (if you use bitlocker volume encryption don't forget to retrieve recovery key beforehand)